SINGLE COUNTRY PROFILE

 As the GSDS is the strategy of the national government only, the GSDS is not binding for the federal states.
 Nevertheless, the cooperation between the national level and the federal states for GSDS implementation has been significantly increased.
 The federal states are involved in the definition process of concrete measures based on the GSDS.
 They participated in the consultation process to the Progress Reports or updated Strategies 2008, 2012, 2016, 2018 and 2021.

-In June 2019, the chancellor Mrs. Merkel and the prime ministers of the federal states have adopted a joint declaration (s.
-Annex) to further intensify cooperation.
-Sustainable Development is being described as a joint responsibility and both levels want to orient their policies towards the principles of sustainable development which have been introduced in the GSDS update in 2018.
-Furthermore they envisage a collaborative project (“joint effort for Sustainable Development”) with the aim to raise the profile of already existing activities for sustainable development, strengthen them and to encourage further actions.
+On 6 June 2019, the chancellor Mrs. Merkel and the prime ministers of the federal states have adopted a joint declaration (Bund-Länder Declaration) to further intensify cooperation.
+Sustainable Development is being described as a joint responsibility and both levels want to orient their policies towards the principles of sustainable development which have been introduced in the GSDS update in 2018 and 2021.
+Furthermore, they envisage a collaborative project (“joint effort for Sustainable Development”) with the aim to raise the profile of already existing activities for sustainable development, strengthen them and to encourage further actions.

-The Federal Countries (Bundesländer) call for a comprehensive implementation framework, too.
-The Federal Council (legislative body that represents the Bundesänder) has adopted a resolution on EU policy for sustainable development in early 2017.
+The Federal Countries (Bundesländer) called for a comprehensive implementation framework, too.
+The Federal Council (legislative body that represents the Bundesländer) has adopted a resolution on EU policy for sustainable development already in 2017.

-As EU action plays an important role in many of the relevant policy areas (for example agricultural and environmental policy, development cooperation and foreign trade), the European comprehensive concept is crucial to ensure that Europe makes an effective contribution to implementation of the Sustainable Development Goals.
+As EU action plays an important role in many of the relevant policy areas (agricultural and environmental policy, development cooperation and foreign trade), the European comprehensive concept is crucial to ensure that Europe makes an effective contribution to implementation of the Sustainable Development Goals.
 The latter is also laid down as an objective in the Treaty on European Union (Art.
 3 par.
 3 second sentence).
-The Federal Government is of the view that activities at the EU level and activities in the Member States are complementary and mutually reinforcing.
+The Federal Government is of the view that activities at the EU level and activities in the Member States should be complementary and mutually reinforcing.

 Since 2000, the State Secretaries' Committee on Sustainable Development exists as a high-ranking steering, coordinating and monitoring body for sustainable development.
 It decides about the strategy and its further development (subject to later formal approval of the cabinet), and keeps a close eye on its implementation.
 The Committee is composed of state secretaries (representatives of the minister, top level of civil servants) from all ministries.
 It is chaired by the Head of the Federal Chancellery, who is the main leader in the national SD process.

 In Germany, the responsibility for national SD policies does not lie with one of the ministries but with the Chancellery itself.
 This is considered a key success factor for SD in Germany.
 The Chancellery does not only have a coordination role, but is also steering the process and providing important inputs to the relevant ministries.
 It shows the special importance that the federal government attaches to SD policies and is based on the fact that sustainable development is a cross-cutting subject.
-Political leadership for the GSDS falls under the ”guidance competence” of the Chancellery, and its administrative implementation takes place through a link between the Chancellery and the respective ministries responsible for the specific issue at hand.
 A permanent inter-ministerial working-group for sustainable development (chaired also by the Chancellery) prepares for the meetings of the State Secretaries´ Committee.